The Walt Disney Company: 1928–1934: Mickey Mouse and Silly Symphonies

 Excerpt of Steamboat Willie (1928), the first Mickey Mouse sound cartoon.

-The comic strip Mickey Mouse debuted on January 13, 1930, in New York Daily Mirror and by 1931, the strip was published in 60 newspapers in the US, and in 20 other countries.
+The comic strip Mickey Mouse debuted on January 13, 1930, in New York Daily Mirror and by 1931, the strip was published in 60 newspapers in the U.S., and in 20 other countries.
 After realizing releasing merchandise based on the characters would generate more revenue, a man in New York offered Disney $300 for license to put Mickey Mouse on writing tablets he was manufacturing.
 Disney accepted and Mickey Mouse became the first licensed character.
 In 1933, Disney asked Kay Kamen, the owner of a Kansas City advertising firm, to run Disney's merchandising; Kamen agreed and transformed Disney's merchandising.
 Within a year, Kamen had 40 licenses for Mickey Mouse and within two years, had made $35 million worth of sales.
 In 1934, Disney said he made more money from the merchandising of Mickey Mouse than from the character's films.

 The Waterbury Clock Company created a Mickey Mouse watch, which became so popular it saved the company from bankruptcy during the Great Depression.
 During a promotional event at Macy's, 11,000 Mickey Mouse watches sold in one day; and within two years, two-and-a-half million watches were sold.
 As Mickey Mouse become a heroic character rather than a mischievous one, Disney needed another character that could produce gags.
 Disney invited radio presenter Clarence Nash to the animation studio; Disney wanted to use Nash to play Donald Duck, a talking duck that would be the studio's new gag character.
 Donald Duck made his first appearance in 1934 in The Wise Little Hen.
 Though he did not become popular as quickly as Mickey had, Donald Duck had a featured role in Donald and Pluto (1936) and was given his own series.

 After a disagreement with Columbia Pictures about the Silly Symphony cartoons, Disney signed a distribution contract with United Artists from 1932 to 1937 to distribute them.
 In 1932, Disney signed an exclusive contract with Technicolor to produce cartoons in color until the end of 1935, beginning with the Silly Symphony short Flowers and Trees (1932).
 The film was the first full-color cartoon and won the Academy Award for Best Cartoon.
 In 1933, The Three Little Pigs, another popular Silly Symphony short, was released and also won the Academy Award for Best Cartoon.
 The song from the film "Who's Afraid of the Big Bad Wolf?", which was composed by Frank Churchill—who wrote other Silly Symphonies songs—became popular and remained so throughout the 1930s, and became one of the best-known Disney songs.
 Other Silly Symphonies films won the Best Cartoon award from 1931 to 1939, except for 1938, when another Disney film, Ferdinand the Bull, won it.